 Like the dogbone found on the Petzl Spirit Express, these quickdraws have a tapered dogbone that gets fatter lower down, supposedly making it easier to grab when you need to.
 In general, we find that the fatter the sling, the easier it is to grab when needed, and there is a reason why most specialty sport draws feature very fat slings.
-In comparison to most of the other fat slinged draws, such as the DMM Alpha Sport, grabbing this one wasn't quite as nice.
+In comparison to most of the other fat slinged draws, grabbing this one wasn't quite as nice.

 The main issue is that while this sling is reasonably wide, it is also skinny the other way.
 The edges of the sling are rough and even mildly abrasive, something we didn't find with other slings.
 While it isn't super hard to grab this sling, we must say that it also isn't very pleasant, and so we gave it a lower than average rating.

-Depending on the carabiner combo that you choose, these draws retail for between $26 and $27, making them one of the most expensive in this review.
+Depending on the carabiner combo that you choose, these draws retail for a fair chunk of change, making them one of the most expensive in this review.
 With the innovative technology they feature, this shouldn't come as a surprise.
-That said, for sport climbing we find the Petzl Spirit Express to be better overall, at a savings of around $4 per draw.
+That said, for sport climbing we find the Petzl Spirit Express to be better overall, at a savings of around four bucks per draw.
 While you are getting a top-quality product for your money, they only represent the best value if you are purchasing them for their versatility and intend to use them on routes both long and short, thereby saving the money you would spend on a second set of draws.

 The Petzl Ange Finesse are the most versatile quickdraw in our review, earning them our Top Pick for best Quiver of One.
 Check them out if you like sport climbing and multi-pitch or alpine climbing, and don't want to spend the money on multiple racks of draws.
 They are also the easiest wiregate carabiners to unclip from a bolt due to their unique gate and nose design.

 Ad-free.
 Influence-free.
 Powered by Testing.